 Where it is likely that the occupant child(ren) will experienced an elevated adverse impact from moving, a Court may find exceptional circumstances, and postpone when possession and sale orders will bite.
 The ‘needs of any children’ are specifically prescribed as a consideration in the balancing exercise.

 In Martin Sklan, a postponement on the possession order of about 7 years was imposed, until the youngest child was 17 years old.
-The situation was exceptional and two children’s safety and welfare warranted such a postponement (when balanced with the creditors’ interests).
+The situation was exceptional and the two occupant children’s safety and welfare warranted such a postponement (when balanced against the creditors’ interests).
 In that case, the bankrupt and his chronically alcoholic partner had two girls, aged 10 and 14.
 From time to time, their mother would leave the home without notice for several days to indulge in a period of alcoholism, leaving the children anxious as to her whereabouts and safety.
 On returning, perhaps the worse for drink, domestic incidents might occur leading to the children seeking refuge with neighbours or other family members.
 The girls’ well-being and welfare was protected by a delicate combination of their father, their home and a long-established support network of close neighbours, relatives and their schools.
-Living close to neighbours who understood the family’s problems without need of explanation and who could provide refuge to two young girls on their own quickly, what time of day or night, was ‘priceless’and ‘almost impossible to replicate’.
+Living close to neighbours who understood the family’s problems without need of explanation and who could provide refuge to two young girls on their own quickly, what time of day or night, was ‘priceless’ and ‘almost impossible to replicate’.
 Substitute accommodation compared very poorly.
 Eviction was likely to have a seriously negative impact on the children’s well-being, educational attainment and self-esteem.
 Such circumstances were exceptional, and when the needs of the children were weighed against the interests of three large institutional creditors, who were very likely to be fully compensating in interest for being kept out of their money during the postponement period, postponement until the youngest child was 17 years old, was appropriate.

 Returning to the case of Grant, Henderson J considered the weight to be given to the needs of an adultchild of the bankrupt and his wife (the bankrupt and wife each owning 50% of the beneficial interest in the dwelling house).
 Samantha, the adult child, was 30 years old and had been born with a condition known as global developmental delay, suffered from dyspraxia and obsessive compulsive disorder (‘OCD’).
 She had a mental age of a 8/9 year old, and was incapable of living on her own.
 She had difficulties with mobility, finding it hard to get up and down stairs, and felt unsteady on uneven ground.
 There was no prospect of her condition ever improving, and she was never going to be able to live alone.
 She needed lots of supervision.
-The Bakers had always cared for Samantha at home.
-Originally they have lived in a 3 bedroom flat in Hackney, before moving 8 years before, from the flat to a bungalow with 4 bedrooms, because its layout, and the absence of stairs, were sell suited to Samantha’s needs.
+The bankrupt and his wife had always cared for Samantha at home.
+Originally they have lived in a 3 bedroom flat in Hackney, before moving 8 years before, from the flat to a bungalow with 4 bedrooms, because its layout, and the absence of stairs, were well suited to Samantha’s needs.
 A further advantage of the move was that it provided her with a bigger bedroom.
 Samantha’s live expectancy was no lower than normal.

 A letter from Samantha’s GP said ‘She lives in a bungalow with her parents which enables her easier access to the toilet and bedroom, as well as the rest of the house.
 She lives in a commutable distance from her college, which she very much enjoys, and benefits from.
 The fear of moving home has been detrimental on her mental well-being and has caused her a lot of distress.
 Her life requires routine, and her home has been adapted to meet her requirements, therefore moving from her home of 8 years would have a real negative impact on her well-being.’
 It was common ground between the parties that the bungalow was well-suited to Samantha rather than actually adapted for her.